-The government’s new Warm Home Plan: What it means for our homes, bills, and the climate
+The government’s new Warm Homes Plan: What it means for our homes, bills, and the climate

-You may have seen in the news last week that the government has published its new Warm Home Plan.
-It sets out a long-term strategy for upgrading Britain’s homes, switching to clean energy, keeping energy bills low, and tackling fuel poverty.
+You may have seen in the news last week that the government has published its new Warm Homes Plan.
+It sets out a long-term strategy for insulating Britain’s homes, switching to clean energy, bringing energy bills down, and tackling energy poverty.

 This didn’t come out of nowhere.